 - Risk of multiple pregnancies

+Using fertility drugs can raise the chance of having twins or triplets, which brings more health risks.
 Be mindful of ovarian hyperstimulation syndrome (OHSS), too.
-It happens when the ovaries are medically stimulated with fertility drugs.
-The symptoms can be mild.
-OHSS can cause enlarged ovaries, fluid buildup, and abdominal pain.
-If you get dizzy, gain weight quickly, or have trouble breathing, it can be a rare and call your provider right away.
+OHSS can cause enlarged ovaries, fluid buildup, and serious abdominal pain.
+If you get dizzy, gain weight quickly, or have trouble breathing, call your reproductive health provider right away.

 Success Rates

-The odds of IUI working can change a lot, depending on several factors.
+The odds of IUI working can vary, depending on several factors.
 This includes your age, health conditions, and if you’re taking fertility meds.
 On average, IUI’s success rates are between 5% to 15% each try.
-Success rates drop for women over 40 or after three failed cycles.
+Success rates decrease for women over 40 or after three failed cycles.

 IUI can be a good first step if you have unexplained infertility or mild endometriosis.
-But, it might not work well for severe endometriosis or multiple pelvic infections.
+But, it might not work well for severe endometriosis or significant pelvic infections.

 - Women under 35: Higher success rates